« Previous Page

 Breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.

 The breast is made up of lobes and ducts.
-Each breast has 15 to 20 sections called lobes.
-Each lobe has many smaller sections called lobules.
-Lobules end in dozens of tiny bulbs that can make milk.
-The lobes, lobules, and bulbs are linked by thin tubes called ducts.
+Each breast has 15 to 20 sections called lobes, which have many smaller sections called lobules.
+The lobes and lobules are connected by thin tubes called ducts.
 Anatomy of the female breast.
 The nipple and areola are shown on the outside of the breast.
 The lymph nodes, lobes, lobules, ducts, and other parts of the inside of the breast are also shown.

-Sometimes breast cancer occurs in women who are pregnant or have just given birth.
+Breast cancer is sometimes detected (found) in women who are pregnant or have just given birth.

 Signs of breast cancer include a lump or change in the breast.